 29.01 The groups, cost, attributes and credits associated with the various civilization cards are described below.
 Details of how civilization cards affect calamities are found in the rules relating to the calamity.
-The credit tokens given by each civilization card towards the purchase of additional civilization cards are also printed on the Civilization Advances Credit Quick Chart.
+These effects are summarized on the civilization advances quick charts.